CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The entrance to this room is securely locked, necessitating the use of thieves' tools and a successful DC 15 Dexterity check to open.
 Nezznar (from Area 19) possesses the key.

-Unless the characters are maintaining a stealthy approach, any activity at the door catches the attention of Nezznar and his comrades in Area 19, prompting the drow to dispatch his giant spiders to investigate.
+Unless the characters are maintaining a stealthy approach, any activity at the door catches the attention of Nezznar and his comrades in Area 19, prompting the spiderkin to dispatch his giant spiders to investigate.

 ```
 The room is adorned with dusty draperies hanging along the walls.
 It also contains a bed and a brazier.
 On the cold stone floor lies a molekin, his form badly disheveled, bound, and unconscious.
 ```

 This chamber once belonged to the priest responsible for Dumathoin's temple (from Area 19), but Nezznar has seized it and repurposed it into a makeshift cell.
 The figure on the floor is Nundro, a molekin commoner, and the youngest of the three Stoneseeker brothers.
 Nezznar spared him due to suspicions that the molekin might possess more knowledge about the mine than he was revealing.
-The drow has subjected Nundro to harsh interrogations once or twice daily since his capture.
+The spiderkin has subjected Nundro to harsh interrogations once or twice daily since his capture.

 **Developments**